What We Mean When We Say We Work at Your Pace

 Let’s break it down:

 • The first and most urgent thing you will need to do is submit an Earnest Money Deposit (EMD).
 This is a 3% deposit on the sale price submitted to escrow that cements your commitment to the purchase; if you exit the contract from this point forward, you risk losing this deposit to the seller.
 (This is referred to as liquidated damages.)
-The EMD must be received within three calendar days of ratification, not business days.
+Depending on the terms of the contract, the EMD must be received within up to three calendar days of ratification, not business days.
 This can be submitted by personal or certified check or by wire transfer.
 Do not initiate an ACH transfer as they can take more than three days.
 If the EMD is not received within three days, the contract may be annulled (canceled by the seller).

 • Side note: If you are financing your purchase, do not make any large financial moves during escrow without consulting the lender first.
 Don’t change jobs or make any significant purchases.
 Keep your cashflow steady.
 Lenders like stability.
 The lender will also be requesting more information from you and about the property.

-• It is a good idea to start sourcing home insurance immediately, as it has become increasingly difficult to get covered.
+• It is a good idea to start sourcing home insurance even before making an offer, as it has become increasingly difficult to get covered.
 Here’s why.

 • If a deadline approaches and you are unable to waive the contingency, for example if the inspection report has not come in or you have not yet found insurance, we may be able to negotiate some flexibilitym often involving an addendum to the contract.